-Suffering Yields Wisdom
+Suffering Yields Wisdom and Compassion

 If we suffer because of the consequences of poor choices, that is also an opportunity in disguise.
 We can lift a voice of warning against addiction, abuse, impulsiveness, crime, and a variety of other choices, speaking from experience and influencing others to avoid our mistakes.
 In the case of those who feel they've wandered too far for redemption, our journey from darkness to light can serve as a template for them to make things right.

 Our pain also helps us to be more compassionate and tenderhearted towards others who suffer, which in turn leads to some of the most joyous and satisfying relationships of our lives.
 One summer, after a particularly painful breakup and the sudden death of a friend, I sought to lighten my sorrows by lightening those of others and began volunteering at a nursing home.
 Once or twice a week I visited with people whose health was failing, who'd lost their spouse, and who didn't see much of their family or friends.
 We'd play cards, watch movies, and share stories from our lives.
 These became some of my most cherished friendships, and it helped me to find my happiness again.